 8. Play a motivation game that you devise.
 For instance, every day that you eat according to the healthy plan that you fixed in your mind (from reading that book in #2), at the end of the day put a dollar in a jar that you get to spend on some reward-type purchase come January.
 Anyone who knows me knows that I love games and I love prizes.

 9. Make a list of things you can do to de-stress.
-Like how about a Christmas jigsaw puzzle, crocheting a present, dancing, learning Tai Chi from a YouTube video, going to the library (the treasure trove), soaking in the bathtub with a cup of hot tea, going to bed early with a good book, a hike, playing an instrument, doing a crossword puzzle.
+Like how about a Thanksgiving or Christmas jigsaw puzzle, crocheting a present, dancing, learning Tai Chi from a YouTube video, going to the library (the treasure trove), soaking in the bathtub with a cup of hot tea, going to bed early with a good book, a hike, playing an instrument, coloring, or doing a crossword puzzle.
 The list is really endless.